jpmacmanus/jpmacmanus.me/about.md

 **University of Oxford**
 *MSc in Mathematics and Foundations of Computer Science (MFoCS) - 2020 to 2021*
-\- An emphasis on group theory, and theory of computation.
+\- An emphasis on group theory, and algorithmic combinatorics.

 **University of Bristol**
 *BSc in Mathematics and Computer Science, first class honours - 2017 to 2020*